fif6/KidCar-drive-controller/README.md

 As a hobby project, a driving controller for an electric-powered children's car is developed.
+The basic functionality is realized on AVR Atmega8-16AU microcontroller.

 ## Its main objectives are:
 - Smooth PWM control of the electric motors power at starting and stopping to ensure smooth running and minimize abrupt loads of mechanical gearbox units.